The 100 Girlfriends Who Really, Really, Really, Really, Really Love You: Other characters

+Shizuka's mother frequently abused her daughter due to her troubles with verbal communication.

 Media

 Manga

 Written by Rikito Nakamura and illustrated by Yukiko Nozawa, The 100 Girlfriends Who Really, Really, Really, Really, Really Love You started in Shueisha's seinen manga magazine Weekly Young Jump on December 26, 2019.
+On February 19, 2026, Nozawa announced that serialization pacing of the manga would slow down due to her maternity leave after the birth of her new child and that she plans to gradually return to the original serialization pacing as her health allows.
 Its chapters are collected and published by Shueisha into individual tankōbon volumes.
 The first volume was released on April 17, 2020.
-As of September 19, 2025, 23 volumes have been released.
+As of September 17, 2026, 27 volumes have been released.

 On July 2, 2021, Seven Seas Entertainment announced they licensed the series for English publication in North America in print and on digital platforms in single volume editions.
 The first volume was released on February 22, 2022.

 Anime

 An anime television series adaptation was announced in March 2023.
 It is produced by Bibury Animation Studios and directed by Hikaru Sato, with scripts supervised by Takashi Aoshima, character designs handled by Akane Yano, and music composed by Shuhei Mutsuki, Shunsuke Takizawa, and Eba.
-The series aired from October 8 to December 24, 2023, on Tokyo MX and other networks.
-The opening theme song is "Dai Dai Dai Dai Daisuki na Kimi e♡" (大大大大大好きな君へ♡), performed by Kaede Hondo, Miyu Tomita, Maria Naganawa, Asami Seto, and Ayaka Asai, while the ending theme song is "Sweet Sign" (スイートサイン), performed by Nako Misaki.
+Its first 12-episode season aired from October 8 to December 24, 2023, on Tokyo MX and other networks.
+The opening theme song is "Dai Dai Dai Dai Daisuki na Kimi e" (大大大大大好きな君へ♡), performed by Kaede Hondo, Miyu Tomita, Maria Naganawa, Asami Seto, and Ayaka Asai, while the ending theme song is "Sweet Sign" (スイートサイン, Suīto Sain), performed by Nako Misaki.

-Following the finale of the first season, a second season was announced, which aired from January 12 to March 30, 2025.
-The opening theme song is "Arigato, Daisuki ni Natte Kurete" (ありがと、大好きになってくれて), performed by Rentarō Family, a unit formed by the cast members of the heroines from the series' two seasons.
-The ending theme is "Unmei?", performed by Amane Shindō, Suzuko Mimori, Rie Takahashi, Lynn, and Kanon Takao.
+Following the end of the first season, a second season was announced.
+It aired for 12 episodes from January 12 to March 30, 2025.
+The opening theme song is "Arigato, Daisuki ni Natte Kurete" (ありがと、大好きになってくれて), performed by Rentaro Family, a unit formed by the cast members of the heroines from the series's two seasons.
+The ending theme song is "Unmei?" (lit.
+'Destiny?'), performed by Amane Shindō, Suzuko Mimori, Rie Takahashi, Lynn, and Kanon Takao.

-A third season was announced in October 2025, which is set to premiere in 2026.
+A third season was announced in October 2025.
+It aired for 12 episodes from July 5 to September 20, 2026.
+The opening theme song is "Daisuki Zutto Eien Ni" (大好き♡ずっと永遠に♡), performed by Rentaro Family.

 Crunchyroll streams the series outside of Asia.
 Muse Communication has licensed the series in South and Southeast Asia.